Small business bookkeeping for beginners

 An accurate, well-kept set of books is a great start to running a successful business.
 Here's why:

-Having your financial information organized makes it easier for you to work with other parties such as lenders, investors, and accountants.
+- Having your financial information organised makes it easier for you to work with other parties such as lenders, investors, and accountants

 How to do bookkeeping

 The two most important tasks in accurate small business bookkeeping are recording and reconciliation.
 Let's break them down.